-In January 2025, the NJTPA Board adopted regional roadway safety targets for calendar year 2025, reflecting a data-driven timeline for reaching the goal of zero fatalities and serious injuries by 2050.
-NJDOT's annual safety report (ASR) includes statewide targets for the following calendar year's performance, based on data collected during the prior calendar year (e.g., the 2024 ASR sets targets for CY 2025, based on data collected as of December 31, 2023).
+In January 2023, the NJTPA Board adopted the first set of regional roadway safety targets for calendar year 2023, reflecting a data-driven timeline for reaching the goal of zero fatalities and serious injuries by 20501.
+NJDOT's annual safety report (ASR) includes statewide targets for the following calendar year's performance (e.g., the 2022 ASR set targets for CY 2024).

-In prior years, the NJTPA Board approved resolutions supporting the NJDOT's statewide roadway safety targets on an annual basis since the CY 2018 targets were set in 2017.
+1 In prior years, the NJTPA Board approved resolutions supporting the NJDOT's statewide roadway safety targets on an annual basis since the CY 2018 targets were set in 2017.

-Despite gradual reductions in serious injuries and fatalities between 2007 and 2017, significant increases were seen over the next several years.
+Despite gradual reductions in serious injuries and fatalities between 2007 and 2017, significant increases were seen over the next five years (2018 through 2022) and are projected to increase further for 2023.
 Reaching the goal of eliminating severe crashes by 2050 will rely on increased investment in creating a safety culture through a holistic Safe System Approach.

 NJDOT updated the New Jersey Strategic Highway Safety Plan (SHSP) in August 2020.
 This document adopts the national vision for highway safety - Toward Zero Deaths: A National Strategy on Highway Safety, which sets a national goal of reducing the number of traffic fatalities by half by the year 2030.
 The New Jersey SHSP also sets a statewide goal to reduce fatalities, serious injuries, and total injuries each by 3 percent annually.
-The SHSP was prepared in collaboration with the New Jersey Division of Highway Traffic Safety (NJDHTS) and all three New Jersey MPOs, New Jersey's county engineers, planners, and safety advocates, and is currently being updated by NJDOT.
+The SHSP was prepared in collaboration with the New Jersey Division of Highway Traffic Safety (NJDHTS) and all three New Jersey MPOs, New Jersey's county engineers, planners, and safety advocates.
 The statewide targets referenced above were developed to help further the SHSP goals.
+(Targets developed prior to the August 2020 SHSP were based on the previous SHSP's goal to reduce combined fatalities and serious injuries by 2.5 percent annually.)